Meet the Black and Yellow Garden Spider

 These spiders begin life in an egg sac that’s laid in the fall.
 The baby spiders (called, adorably, “spiderlings“) emerge the following spring, provided they aren’t eaten in the meantime by their many predators, which include wasps, other spiders, and even birds!

-While young, the spiders keep close to the ground.
+While young, the spiders keep close to the ground, except for when they travel by air current in a common process known as ballooning.
 As the females reach maturity, they begin building webs higher up and in the sun, which is how most people think of them.
 This usually occurs in late summer and fall, so many associate them with August and September.

 Eventually, a male will come along and make a much smaller web near or inside the female’s web.
 He gets the female’s attention by tapping on her web to say hello.
 How polite!